HadoukenIO/notifications-service/README.md

 After checkout, install project dependencies using `npm install`.

 ### Startup
-Once dependencies are installed, start the "built-in" sample application with npm start.
-This uses webpack-dev-middleware to both build and host the application; a custom server script will start the OpenFin application once the server is up and running.
+Once dependencies are installed, start the "built-in" sample application with `npm start`.
+This uses `webpack-dev-middleware` to both build and host the application; a custom server script will start the OpenFin application once the server is up and running.

 The startup script has optional arguments which can be used to tweak the behavior of the build and the test server.
-Use npm start -- -h for details on the available parameters and their effects.
+Use `npm start -- -h` for details on the available parameters and their effects.

 ### Build Process
 The service consists of several different components unified into a single project.
 The `package.json` defines the combined dependencies of all components; anything required for the pre-built client to work within an application is included in the `"dependencies"` section, and the remaining dependencies - used to build the client, and to both build & run the provider and demo application - are included under `"devDependencies"`.